Dr. Maham Furqan

 Welcome to my website!

 My name is Maham.
 I have a PhD in Energy Policy from Oregon State University (2023) and an MPhil in Economics.
-I am a mixed-methods, inter-disciplinary social scientist and my work revolves around climate resilience planning, microgrids, energy efficiency policy, and energy economics.
+I am a mixed-methods, inter-disciplinary social scientist and my work revolves around climate resilience, microgrids, just transition policy, and energy economics.

 Research Interests